cainhill/render-engine/README.md

 1. **Create directories on the host machine**

-    Using your standard non-root user (UID 1000), create the folders for app, manifests, cache, and videos on your host machine.
+    Using your standard non-root user (UID 1000), create the directories for app, manifests, cache, and videos on your host machine.
 Creating them ***before*** launching Docker ensures they inherit correct user permissions for the script to work as intended.

 2. **Copy `process_videos.py` to your `/data/app/` directory**